BIGJRA/BIGJRA.github.io/rejuv.md

 - Yes.
 (Neutral)

-Enter the captain’s room to speak with Madame X, then open the door in the room to the right.
+Enter the captain's room to speak with Madame X, then open the door in the room to the right.
 Downstairs, talk to Melia.

 Relationship Point Choices: